 This World Elephant Day, Conservationists Ask Tanzania to Stop Allowing Trophy Hunting

-Wild African elephants — including the “super-tuskers” who are hunted for their ivory tusks — roam freely across the border into Tanzania from Kenya’s Amboseli National Park, where their vast herds are protected from poachers.
+Wild African — including the “super-tuskers” who are hunted for their ivory tusks — roam freely across the border into Tanzania from Kenya’s Amboseli National Park, where their vast herds are protected from poachers.

 “The loss of these elephants is not just a blow to elephant populations but to our collective efforts in conservation,” said Cynthia Moss, Amboseli Trust for Elephants founder, as Reuters reported.